plotdb/fescope/README.md

 However,

- - if we need to call `load` in separated stages, we may run into trouble of missing dependencies to previous loaded libraries.
+ - if we need `load` in separated stages, we may run into trouble of missing dependencies to libraries loaded earlier.
  - Additionally, we may want to load libraries into a specific context stored before.

 To keep track of the context loaded , we pass an optional object directly into `load`: